GitMirroring/gnuboot/site/contrib.md

 Lisa is a former sysadmin at the Free Software Foundation.
 In the early days of the project, she provided Leah with a lot of technical advice.
-She initially created the Libreboot IRC channel on Freenode, when Leah did not know how to use IRC, and also handed +F founder status to Leah for the channel.
+She initially created Libreboot IRC channel, when Leah did not know how to use IRC, and also handed +F founder status to Leah for the channel.
 As an FSF sysadmin, it was Lisa's job to maintain a lot of the infrastructure used by Libreboot; at the time, mailing lists on the GNU Savannah website were used by